Antonio Nusa

-Antonio Eromonsele Nordby Nusa (born 17 April 2005) is a Norwegian professional footballer who plays for German club RB Leipzig and the Norway national team.
-He's been described by many as one of the most exciting young prospects in world football.
+Antonio Eromonsele Nordby Nusa (born 17 April 2005) is a Norwegian professional footballer who plays as a winger or attacking midfielder for club RB Leipzig and the Norway national team.
+He has been described by many as one of the most exciting young prospects in world football.

 Club career

 Starting his career at Langhus, he moved to Stabæk's youth section at the age of 13.
 He signed his first professional contract with Stabæk in May 2020.

 He was given the chance to train with the senior team in early 2021, and subsequently given a new three-year contract in May of that year.
 On 30 May 2021, he made his Eliteserien debut against Rosenborg.
 On 27 June 2021, he scored his first goal for the club in a 4–1 defeat against Bodø/Glimt.
 He made his full debut three days later, scoring two goals against Viking FK.

 During the last transfer day of summer 2021, he signed a contract with Club Brugge.
 On 13 September 2022, he scored a goal on his Champions League debut in a 4–0 away win against Porto, becoming the youngest Norwegian player to feature, and the second youngest player of any nationality to score in the competition.

 On 13 August 2024, Nusa signed a five-year contract with RB Leipzig in Germany.
 Later that month, on 24 August, he scored a goal on his Bundesliga debut in a 1–0 victory over VfL Bochum.